Dealing With Miscarriage – Telling Friends

 November 25, 2011

 The process of losing our babies is devastating, particularly when everything is geared toward new life, which instead turns into an unexpected death.
 Often the process of losing our baby has been long and intense, leaving us physically exhausted and emotionally vulnerable as we are confronted by the heartbreaking loss.
-Effective decision-making is challenging when [...]
+The Decisions Will Be Difficult […]

 Read the full article →